 questions of debt, value, and exchange, Turbulence is intended as both

 provocation and affirmation of global movement for economic justice.

-More frictions that drive the work: economic crisis, disaster capitalism, debt, precarity,
+More frictions that drive the work: economic crisis, disaster capitalism,

-war, and embodied states.
+war, and physical performance.

 Responding both to economic and ecological crises, Turbulence is an